-Tips to Improve Your Mile Run Time
+Tips to Improve Your Mile Run Time:

-We get this question every week “Coach, how do I improve my mile run time?”
+We get this question every week: “Coach, how do I improve my mile run time?”

-These tips will help you if you apply each one with discipline.
-So check out these tips—with input from SGPT Coach Jeff Grant.
+But take note that these tips will help you if you apply each one with discipline.

 TIP #1: GO OUT AND RUN A MILE ON A FLAT TRACK AND RECORD YOUR TIME

-This is your mile baseline time.
 If you don’t have a flat track, then run on the street without hills.

 Record this time (and location) in your training log.
+Check out this SGPT article on how to improve your fitness with a training log.

 Question: Can I improve my run time in one week?